 Gomyo has established herself in recent years as a much in demand soloist internationally, performing with orchestras such as the New York Philharmonic, LA Philharmonic, San Francisco Symphony, Philadelphia Orchestra, and Cleveland Orchestra.
 Outside of the US, she has appeared with the Danish National Symphony, Mozarteum Orchester Salzburg, Royal Liverpool Philharmonic, Scottish Chamber Orchestra, City of Birmingham Symphony Orchestra, Tokyo Symphony, and Sydney Symphony.

-In February, 2015, Gomyo performs the U.S. première of Matthias Pintscher’s Violin Concerto "Mar'eh" with the National Symphony of Washington D.C.’s and the composer conducting.
-Other 2014-2015 highlights include returns to the Cleveland Orchestra, the Toronto Symphony, the Detroit Symphony, the Oregon Symphony, the Vancouver Symphony, and a return to Australia, making her debuts with the Melbourne Symphony, the Tasmanian Symphony, and the New Zealand Symphony with conductor Pietari Inkinen as part of his final tour as music director.
-She also made her debuts with the Staatsoper Hannover, Radio-Sinfonieorchester Stuttgart, Aalborg Symfoniorkester (in a première of Anders Koppel’s new concerto), and Argovia Philharmonic (Switzerland tour).
+In February 2015, she performed the North American premiere of Matthias Pintscher's Violin Concerto No.2 with the National Symphony of Washington D.C. and the composer conducting.
+Other 2014-2015 highlights included returns to the Cleveland Orchestra, the Toronto, Detroit, Oregon, Vancouver Symphony orchestras, and a return to Australia, making her debuts with the Melbourne Symphony, the Tasmanian Symphony, and the New Zealand Symphony with conductor Pietari Inkinen as part of his final tour as music director.
+She also made her debuts with the Staatsoper Hannover, Radiofonieorchester Stuttgart, Aalborg Symfoniorkester, Argovia Philharmonic (Switzerland), and the Taipei Symphony.

-Karen Gomyo has worked with conductors Sir Andrew Davis, Leonard Slatkin, Neeme Järvi, Andrew Litton, David Robertson, David Zinman, Yannick Nézet-Séguin, Louis Langrée, Thomas Dausgaard, Pinchas Zukerman, Heinrich Schiff, Peter Oundjian, Hannu Lintu, Vasily Petrenko, Pietari Inkinen, Joshua Weilerstein, Jakub Hrusa, Cristian Macelaru, Gilbert Varga, and Mark Wigglesworth.
+Karen Gomyo has worked with such conductors as Sir Andrew Davis, Leonard Slatkin, Neeme Järvi, David Robertson, David Zinman, Yannick Nézet-Séguin, Louis Langrée, Thomas Dausgaard, James Gaffigan, Pinchas Zukerman, Heinrich Schiff, Hannu Lintu, Vasily Petrenko, Pietari Inkinen, Joshua Weilerstein, Jakub Hrusa, Cristian Macelaru, Gilbert Varga, and Mark Wigglesworth.

-In December 2013, a documentary film about Stradivarius called “The Mysteries of the Supreme Violin”, in which Gomyo is violinist, navigator, and narrator, was broadcast worldwide on NHK WORLD.
+Recently, a documentary film about Stradivarius produced by Japan's NHK, “The Mysteries of the Supreme Violin”, in which Gomyo was violinist, guide, and narrator, was broadcast worldwide on NHK WORLD.

-Gomyo is deeply interested in the Nuevo Tango of Astor Piazzolla, and has an ongoing special project with Piazzolla’s longtime pianist and tango legend Pablo Ziegler and his partners Hector del Curto (bandoneon), Claudio Ragazzi (electric guitar), and Pedro Giraudo (double bass).
+Gomyo is deeply interested in the Nuevo Tango music of Astor Piazzolla, and has an ongoing project with Paizzolla’s longtime pianist and tango legend Pablo Ziegler and his partners Hector del Curto (bandoneon), Claudio Ragazzi (electric guitar) and Pedro Giraudo (double bass).
 She also performs regularly with the Finnish guitarist Ismo Eskelinen in a unique duo program.
 A recording with Mr. Eskelinen is planned for 2015.